Jun 26, 2026

 These practical steps might help you avoid frivolous loan applications or cancellations.

-Check your credit: That’ll give you a better idea of your approval odds overall and with select lenders.
-(Some only extend credit to applicants with good credit.)
+• Check your credit: That’ll give you a better idea of your approval odds overall and with select lenders — some only extend credit to applicants with good credit.
 It’ll also help pinpoint if there’s anything you can do to improve your standing and your ability to secure favorable terms, before you hit “submit.”

-Determine exactly how much money you need.
-Most lenders have minimum and maximum borrowing amounts, and you’ll want to avoid applying with one that can’t match your needs.
+• Determine exactly how much money you need: Most lenders have minimum and maximum borrowing amounts, and you’ll want to avoid applying with one that can’t match your needs.
 For example, getting offered a $5,000 personal loan when you only need $1,000 is either going to force you to turn down the loan or pay unnecessarily in interest.

-Validate your ability to repay as agreed: Use online loan calculators to get an idea of what monthly payments and total borrowing costs could be across several different loan terms and APRs.
+• Validate your ability to repay as agreed: Use online loan calculators to get an idea of what monthly payments and total borrowing costs could be across several different loan terms and APRs.
 That’ll give you a better idea of what type of offers you can actually afford and accept.

-Research lenders: Ideally, you’ll only apply with providers that match your borrowing profile, desired loan amount, desired loan term and customer service standards.
+• Research lenders: Ideally, you’ll only apply with providers that match your borrowing profile, desired loan amount, desired loan term and customer service standards.

 Once you decide on a lender, be sure to carefully read the loan agreement before signing.
-That’ll help you fully vet the offer and avoid last-minute cancellations (when allowed) or, worse, getting stuck with a bad deal.
+That’ll help you fully vet the offer and avoid last-minute cancellations or, worse, getting stuck with a bad deal.

-You don’t have to accept a loan offer.
+• You don’t have to accept a loan offer.
 In fact, it’s best to compare terms across multiple lenders.

 You don’t have to accept a loan if you’re approved for one.
 You can simply decline or let an offer expire if you’re dissatisfied with its terms or conditions.